Seagate/cortx-prvsnr/docs/Architecture/Validation.md

 }
 ```

-**Legend**:
+Legend:

-**_check_**: This is the check that has been performed by the callee.
-It could be the command executed or a short string describing check performed
+* `check`: This is the check that has been performed by the called.
+It could be the command executed or a short string describing check performed.

-**_retcode_**: Return code either from shell for an executed command or a preferable code decided by the callee module to help understand the area of failure
+* `retcode`: Return code either from shell for an executed command or a preferable code decided by the called module to help understand the area of failure.

-**_stdout_**: The stdout from shell command or a string that describes a success scenario
+* `stdout`: The `stdout` from shell command or a string that describes a success scenario.

-**_stderr_**: The stderr from shell command or a string that describes a failure scenario
+* `stderr`: The `stderr` from shell command or a string that describes a failure scenario.

-## Proposed directory structure:
+## Proposed directory structure

 At a high level the directory structure would consist of:

-*  **messages**: Directory for messages.
+* `messages`: Directory for messages.
 It would consist of:
-    *  User messages: Translations for known standard cryptic messages from system (command output/logs)
+  * `user_messages`: Translations for known standard cryptic messages from system (command output/logs).
-    *  log_messages: Messages that guide the user studying logs.
+  * `log_messages`: Messages that guide the user studying logs.
 This is essentially required if we plan to do localization in future.
-*  **scripts**: The validation scripts performing granular level checks of system processes/components.
+* `scripts`: The validation scripts performing granular level checks of system processes/components.
 This directory structure would be discussed in detail in later parts of this document.

 A sample tree of directory structure for validation would be:

 ```
 ├───validation
 │   ├───messages